Public law: Constitutional law

 In modern states, constitutional law lays out the foundations of the state.
-Above all, it postulates the supremacy of law in the functioning of the state – the rule of law.
+Above all, it postulates the supremacy of law in the state's functioning – the rule of law.

 Secondly, it sets out the form of government – how its different branches work, how they are elected or appointed, and the division of powers and responsibilities between them.
 Traditionally, the basic elements of government are the executive, the legislature and the judiciary.

 And thirdly, in describing what are the basic human rights, which must be protected for every person, and what further civil and political rights citizens have, it sets the fundamental borders to what any government must and must not do.

-In most jurisdictions, constitutional law is enshrined in a written document, the Constitution, sometimes together with amendments or other constitutional laws.
+In most jurisdictions, constitutional law is enshrined in a written document, the constitution, sometimes together with amendments or other constitutional laws.
 In some countries, however, such a supreme entrenched written document does not exist for historical and political reasons – the Constitution of the United Kingdom is an unwritten one.